 Meet and Greets allows prospective families to visit the facility and learn about the school from current students, parents, and faculty.

 Please RSVP to Nadly Julien at (202) 563-6862 ×188 to attend an Admissions Meet and Greet.

-Q: My child was matched to Thurgood Marshall Academy for SY 2017-18.
+Q: My child was matched to Thurgood Marshall Academy.
 What happens now?

-Q: What documents will I need for the registration workshop?
+Q: What documents will I need to complete registration?

-A: The following documents are required and must be turned in on the day of the Registration Workshop:
+A: The following documents are required and must be turned in when you complete the registration process: